sergeimolinari/IDOS-PPP/README.md

   explaining ones:

   - Growth (or change in growth)
+    Problem with growth (Amirah): Conceptual and Statistical Challenges
+      - Regression Setup:
+        1. Index on Growth: Regressing a level variable (like a government service provision index) on a change variable (like annual GDP growth) can be problematic.
+It assumes that short-term economic fluctuations directly impact structural outcomes, which may not be the case.
+        1. Change in Index on Growth: Regressing changes in the index on GDP growth might face issues due to limited variation in the dependent variable and high volatility in GDP growth, potentially leading to weak or insignificant results.
+      - Alternative Approaches:
+        1. Lagged GDP Growth: Using lagged GDP growth as a predictor can better capture delayed effects on the index level.
+        1. Fixed Effects: Incorporating year fixed effects can account for shocks in specific years (e.g., financial crisis, COVID-19).
+Even though this approach is quite challenging with such a small sample.
   - Revolutions, coups d’état, seizures of power,
   - Wars, civil wars
   - Terrorism